IBM-MIL/WatsonWeatherBot/README.md

  If it worked properly, you should get a similar response:

  ```
  Today: Sunshine and a few afternoon clouds.
 High 91F.
 Winds SE at 5 to 10 mph.
 Tonight Partly cloudy.
 Low 71F.
 Winds SSE at 5 to 10 mph.
-The current temperature in Austin is 78 F.
+The current temperature in San Francisco is 78 F.
  ```